sketch-hq/SketchAPI/docs-website/pages/cli.md

 order: 2
 ---

-Sketch includes `sketchtool`, a command-line interface to export assets, inspect documents and run plugins.
+Sketch includes `sketchtool`, a command-line interface to integrate into your save to publish workflow.
+With `sketchtool` you can:

+- Export artboards, layers, slices, pages and document previews
+- Inspect documents
+- Run plugins

 > **Important:** The Sketch command-line interface is free to use but requires a valid license to run plugins. `sketchtool` is provided "as is" without warranty of any kind.